 3. DISCUSSION

 The higher incidence of dermatitis in adult dogs could be due to roaming outside home.
 Dogs with an average age 6.78±2.3 years have more chance for getting dermatitis withS. aureus infection[6].
-Similar to the clinical signs in this report, it is observed that the most common clinical signs for superficial pyoderma were erythema, alopecia, collarets, pruritus, scabs, pustules, hyperkeratosis, hyper pigmentation and ulcers [7].The common clinical signs for dermatitis due to Staphylococcus spp. were erythema, alopecia, pustules and hyperkeratosis [8].
-In laboratory diagnosis of Staphylococcal infections, colonies of S. aureus were showed as large yellow to white colonies with roughly spherical to smooth surface on Nutrient agar media plates [9].
+Similar to the clinical signs in this report, it was observed that the most common clinical signs for superficial pyoderma were erythema, alopecia, collarets, pruritus, scabs, pustules, hyperkeratosis, hyper pigmentation and ulcers [7].The common clinical signs for dermatitis due to Staphylococcus spp. were erythema, alopecia, pustules and hyperkeratosis [8].
+In laboratory diagnosis of Staphylococcal infections, colonies of S. aureus were showed as large yellow to white colonies with roughly spherical to smooth surface on nutrient agar media plates [9].
 Clusters of gram-positive cocci indicating S. aureus were observed in Gram staining [10].
 PCR is one of the effective molecular tests for the detection of Staphylococcus.
 A similar observation was recorded in molecular studies where skin samples from dog were found positive for S. aureus [11].
 Identification of nuc gene can be used as a confirmatory diagnosis for S. aureus infection [3].
 Ivermectin has antibacterial affects against S. aureus infection and also against Methicillin Resistance Staphylococcus aureus (MRSA) [12].
 In this case report, supplements containing omega fatty acids were used as an adjunct therapy.
 Omega fatty acid supplementations for the skin disorders can help to alleviate the symptoms of inflammation and improve the skin barrier function.
 Combination of omega-3 and omega-6 fatty acids showed more beneficial as an adjunct therapy against bacterial dermatitis [13].

 4. CONCLUSION